LamLabEmory/iCLOTS_analysis_methods/README.md

 # iCLOTS_analysis_methods
-Script files containing all iCLOTS analysis methods These scripts have been designed specifically for use with iCLOTS software, a Lam lab project available at iCLOTS.org, but you might find it useful to adapt them to your own projects
+Script files containing all iCLOTS analysis methods.
+These scripts have been designed specifically for use with iCLOTS software, a Lam lab project available at iCLOTS.org, but you might find it useful to adapt them to suit the needs of your own projects.

-Methods rely on: Pandas, Numpy, OpenCV, skimage, Trackpy, seaborn, and more Each script has information about inputs, parameters, and outputs and a "tips" section within the module docstrings.
+Methods rely on: Pandas, Numpy, OpenCV, skimage, Trackpy, seaborn, and more.
+Each script has information about inputs, parameters, and outputs and a "tips" section within the module docstrings.
 Briefly, users select a folder of .png, .jpg., .tif, and/or .avi files for analysis.
 Users edit indicated parameters, some image processing step is applied, metric calculations are made and all output files are returned in a new directory within the original.

 ## Scripts included in repository